What are Ecological Corridors and Their Significance?

 The main goal to establish wildlife corridors is to increase biodiversity.
 When wild habitats are disturbed and broken up by various human activities, animal populations dwindle and many flora and fauna species end up becoming endangered.

 By re-connecting the fragmented landscapes, the population fluctuations can decrease dramatically and preserve the species.
-Wildlife corridors serve as significant and essential linkage areas that allow animals to move through the increasingly human-dominated landscapes.
+Wildlife corridors serve as significant and essential linkage areas that allow animals to move through increasingly human-dominated landscapes.

 As wildlife habitats have degraded and fragmented by relentless city developments, road and railway constructions, clearing of land for agricultural purposes, with lands flooded by dams, and broken by industry links between areas, the chances of wildlife being adversely affected continue to increase.